Art Exhibits

 ARTIST RECEPTION

-Please join us for a reception welcoming and celebrating Minna Resnick, Saturday March 22nd from 10:30 am - 1:30 pm.
-Refreshments will be served.
-All are welcome.
+Please join us for a reception welcoming and celebrating Dianne Lynn, Saturday September 27th, 10:30 am - 1:30 pm.
+All are welcome!

 Please read our Exhibit Policy first.
 When you’re ready, please complete an Art Exhibition Proposal and submit it via email to outreach@trumansburglibrary.org.
 Call or email with any questions!
 Once we have received your proposal and scheduled your exhibit, we will ask you to fill out this Art Exhibit Agreement.